 Missions takes up a Communion Offering each month that goes to a local, national, or international ministry that we support.
-Our July Communion offering had $600 donated to Habitat for Humanity of Central Minnesota
+Our September Communion offering had $700 donated to The Dream Center.

-In August, our Communion Offering will go to United Methodist Committee on Relief (UMCOR).
+In October, our Communion Offering will go to World Communion.